gridlocdev/wor6le/README.md

 ## Acknowledgments

-- Inspiration from the original [Wordle](https://www.nytimes.com/games/wordle/index.html) created by Josh Wardle, now owned by the New York Times.
+- Inspiration from the original [Wordle](https://www.nytimes.com/games/wordle/index.html).
 - Word list taken from [dwyl/english-words](https://github.com/dwyl/english-words)

+## Disclaimer

+*Note: This project is not affiliated with or endorsed by The New York Times or Wordle.
+‘Wordle’ is a registered trademark of The New York Times.*